Photo from architecture.nd.edu

 Basic information on salaries

-– The legal gross minimum wage is 586.08 euros/month in the private sector as of February 14, 2012.
+– The legal gross minimum wage is 586.08 euros/month in the private sector as of February 14, 2012, effective until January 1, 2018.
 Previous to austerity measures, it was 751.39 euros/month from July 1, 2011, set by a collective agreement by the General Confederation of Greek Workers (GSEE) collective agreement; and in 2010 it was 739.56 euros/month.
 Stats show 50 percent of workers in the private sector earn less than 1140 euros/month; and women, on average, earn 400 euros/month less than men.

 – The basic gross salary for a civil servant with a compulsory education is 711 euros/month.
 A majority 80 percent of workers in the public sector earn 1000-1500 euros/month and have salaries 40 percent higher than private sector workers, once allowances and bonuses are added.
 They